bodguy/tinyjson/README.md

 ### Macro

-- USE_UNICODE: determines u16string and u8string.
+- USE_UNICODE: determines which one use from u16string and u8string.
-- INDENT_SIZE: involves serializing output indent size.

 ### ToDo